hantsy/building-restful-apis-with-springmvc-gitbook/prerequisites.md

 ### NetBeans

 [NetBeans](http://www.netbeans.org) is the simplest IDE for Java developmentbrought, which was originally brought by Sun(and later maintained by Oracle), it is free and open source.
-Now it is contributed as a project under Apache foundation.
+Now it is contributed as [an incubator project under Apache Foundation](http://netbeans.apache.org).

-In NetBeans, there is no need to setup Annotation Processing and Lombok.
+For NetBeans users, there is no need to setup Annotation Processing and Lombok, NetBeans has built-in Annotation processing capability.

 In the next posts, let's try to create a project skeleton for our blog sample application.